haskell/hie-bios/README.md

 ## Testing your configuration

-The provided `hie-bios` executable is provided to test your configuration.
+The given `hie-bios` executable is provided to test your configuration.

 The `flags` command will print out the options that `hie-bios` thinks you will need to load a file.